-- First of all only a qualified surgeon may undertake the FUT procedure.
+- First of all, only a qualified surgeon may undertake the FUT procedure.
 Any qualified Doctor (GP for instance) may practice the FUE procedure.

 - Secondly, some clinics would “take the chance” knowing that you would have signed to say you are aware that they grafts may not grow.

 So let’s take you through the FUT procedure from start to finish.
 I must warn you that I have included every part of the Afro Hair surgery and there may be some images containing blood and some videos of the skin being opened.
-My apologies if this in anyway upsets you but I feel it is important to know what actually happens.
+My apologies if this in any way upsets you but I feel it is important to know what actually happens.

 Finally, don’t forget this is a minor cosmetic procedure under local anaesthetic.
 You are fully awake but you will be positioned in a relaxed position and you won’t see any of the gory details.

 So, you arrive at the clinic.
-Don’t forget not to drink alcohol for a week prior to the operation.
+Don’t forget don’t drink alcohol for a week prior to the operation.
 So you would have been advised to make sure you have something for breakfast.
 If not we will go and get you something.
 Next, we will go through a final medical check and run through the procedure again and answer any questions you may have.
 This will be with the doctor.
 Once this is complete we can get started.
-So this is an FUT procedure.
+So this is a FUT procedure.

 Prepare the Donor Site

-First of all, we have to decide on the size of the door strip.
+First of all, we have to decide on the size of the donor strip.
 This is the piece of skin that will be removed from the back of the head.
 The surgeon will decide on an approximate amount of grafts required then examine the density.
 Once this is done the strip size can be accurately estimated.

 Furthermore, once the area is shaved it needs to be washed.
 A Hair Transplant is what’s classed as a clean procedure and not sterile.
 What this means is you are not under sedation but under a local anaesthetic.
 A little like going to the dentist but you will be here for a good few hours.
-The clinic is cleaned to a high level and all instruments are sterile and single use.
+The clinic is cleaned to a high level and all instruments are sterile and single-use.
 Once the area is cleaned using a sterilising solution you are ready for the injections.

 So, I’m sure you like most are perhaps worried about injections and if they are going to hurt?
 I’m not going to lie and say you won’t feel anything.
 Most patients just sit back and it doesn’t bother them.
 Some feel them more than others but I would add they are over quickly.
-Furthermore once they are done you won’t feel anything for the rest fo the procedure.
+Furthermore, once they are done you won’t feel anything for the rest of the procedure.